 - Italian herbs: we add these to the recipe to give the chicken the rotisserie/roasted flavour and texture.
 The herbs not only help with flavour, but also the appearance of the freshly air fried chicken

-- salt and pepper: we add the salt and pepper to the lemon juice, herbs and olive oil prior to brushing onto the chicken.
+- Salt and black pepper: we add the salt and pepper to the lemon juice, herbs and olive oil prior to brushing onto the chicken.
 These help season both the chicken and the marinade

 Here are the step by step instructions to make the recipe.
 We need a chopping board, knife or kitchen scissors (kitchen shears).

-- Use a chopping board and hand held juice to juice the lemons (Photo 1)
+- Use a chopping board and hand held juicer for the lemons (Photo 1)

 - Combine the marinade/seasoning ingredients by whisking (Photo 2)